The Québec maritime Blog

 Here are three interactive activities for children that focus on the majestic St. Lawrence and that lit up my daughter’s eyes when we tried them.
 These were our favourites, but I didn’t know anything about them until we road-tripped in the maritime regions of Québec this summer.
 I highly recommend all three if you’re travelling as a family in Côte-Nord and Gaspésie.

-Touch tank on Grande Basque Island, in Sept-Îles
+Touch pool on Grande Basque Island, in Sept-Îles

 During the workshop, you will be introduced to the world of starfish, gastropods, crabs and sea cucumbers while being given the opportunity to touch and hold these organisms.
 Fun for all ages!